-iPhone 13 and 13 Pro tips and tricks: 15 iOS 15 features to try - Pocket-lint
+iPhone 13 and 13 Pro tips and tricks: 15 features to try

 8 - Double tap the back to screenshot

-With the right accessibility function enabled you can simple tap twice on the back of your phone to take a screenshot.
+With the right accessibility function enabled, you can simply tap twice on the back of your phone to take a screenshot.
 Rather than fiddling with the button combination.

 Just go to Settings > Accessibility > Touch and now select "back tap".
 Choose the double-tap option and find Screenshot in the list.
 Now when you double-tap your phone's back, it'll take a screenshot.
 You can - of course - choose other functions like dropping down notifications or control centre, which can be hard to reach.